causailab/causailab.github.io/_pages/profiles.md

     content: about_zhangl.md
     image_circular: false # crops the image to make it circular
     more_info: >

   - align: left
+    image: pic_suns.jpg
+    content: about_suns.md
+    image_circular: false # crops the image to make it circular
+    more_info: >

+  - align: left
     image: pic_chenh.jpeg
+    content: about_chenh.md
+    image_circular: false # crops the image to make it circular
+    more_info: >

+  - align: left
+    image: pic_yous.jpg
     content: about_chenh.md
     image_circular: false # crops the image to make it circular
     more_info: >

   - align: left
     image: pic_fanr.jpg